-- White school approved scrub/uniform top with school approved "West Penn School of Nursing" embroidery over left chest. - Green school approved scrub/uniform pants must be worn. - Plain white hosiery or solid white socks or knee-high stockings are to be worn with pant uniforms. - Plain white/mostly white leather or vinyl shoes and laces, which are clean and in good repair with closed toe and heel. - Adequate room for stretching, stooping, and bending. - Undergarments are solid white or beige.
+- White school approved scrub/uniform top with school approved "West Penn School of Nursing" embroidery over left chest. - Green school approved scrub/uniform pants must be worn. - Students must wear socks or stockings. - Plain white/mostly white leather or vinyl shoes and laces, which are clean and in good repair with closed toe and heel. - Adequate room for stretching, stooping, and bending. - Undergarments must be solid white or beige. - Uniforms must be clean, pressed, and in good repair.